Christian Braun

+A Kansas native, Braun won Mr. Kansas Basketball in 2019 and played collegiately for the Kansas Jayhawks.
+Braun started for the Jayhawks squad that won the 2022 NCAA Division I championship.

+In the 2022 NBA draft, Braun was selected 21st overall by the Denver Nuggets.
+During his rookie season in Denver, the Nuggets defeated the Miami Heat and won their first NBA championship.
+Braun is the fifth player in basketball history to win an NCAA title and an NBA title back-to-back.

 High school career

 Braun played basketball for Blue Valley Northwest High School in Overland Park, Kansas.
-As a senior, he averaged 27.8 points, 9.3 rebounds and 3.8 assists per game, leading his team to a third straight Class 6A state title.
+As a senior, he averaged 27.8 points, 9.3 rebounds and 3.8 assists per game, leading the Huskies to a third straight Class 6A state title.
 He was named Mr. Kansas Basketball and Kansas Gatorade Player of the Year.
 He committed to playing college basketball for Kansas over offers from Kansas State, Illinois and Missouri, among others.

 On April 4, 2022, the school declared that day Christian Braun Day.

 College career

-As a freshman at Kansas, Braun averaged 5.3 points and 2.9 rebounds per game, earning Big 12 All-Freshman Team honors.
+As a freshman at the University of Kansas, Braun averaged 5.3 points and 2.9 rebounds per game, earning Big 12 All-Freshman Team honors.
 On November 27, 2020, he recorded a career-high 30 points, nine rebounds and four steals in a 94–72 win over Saint Joseph's.

 As a sophomore, Braun averaged 9.7 points and 5.2 rebounds per game.

 He was named to the Second Team All-Big 12 as a junior.
 In the Final Four against Villanova, he became the 65th player to reach 1,000 points for Kansas, finishing that game with 10 points and helping the Jayhawks reach the championship.
 In the championship game against the North Carolina Tar Heels, he had 12 points and 12 rebounds for his fifth double-double of the season, which helped Kansas rally from a 40–25 halftime deficit.
-In the final possession of that game, he defended Caleb Love's three-point attempt, sealing the win and giving him his first NCAA title.
+In the final possession of that game, he defended Caleb Love's three-point attempt, sealing the win and giving his team an NCAA title.

 On April 24, 2022, Braun declared for the 2022 NBA draft, while maintaining his college eligibility.
 On May 25, 2022, he confirmed he would remain in the NBA draft and forego his senior season.